-If your computer is a PC 300PL model and you have set an administrator password, before removing the computer cover, read the important information in :hdref=remcov.
+If your computer is a PC 300PL model and you have set an administrator password, before removing the computer cover, read the important information in "Disconnecting Cables and Removing the Cover" on page 5.

-4 Find the tabs on the rear of the computer cover and lift them up; then gently pull the cover toward you to release the back edge.
+4 Find the tabs on the rear of the computer cover and lift them up, then gently pull the cover toward you to release the back edge.
 Next, hold the cover by the sides and pull it forward about half an inch.